tulasidamarla/algorithms-and-data-structures/string algorithms/README.md

 Consider the below example to understand lps.

-Text t -> a b c x a b c d a b x a b c d a b c d a b c y pattern p -> a b c d a b c y
+Text t -> a b c x a b c d a b x a b c d a b c d a b c y <br>
+pattern p -> a b c d a b c y

 1)